ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/primary-decode.md

 ### Get Buffered Images from DCEFrame

-You can import CameraEnhancer to acquire buffered video frames.
+You can import CameraEnhancer to acquire buffered video frames from `frameOutputCallback` or `videoBuffer` of DCE.

 **Code Snippet**